engagepy/elixir-playground/README.md

 # elixir_playground

-Basic lessons and syntax for hands on trial of exlixir
+Basic lessons and syntax for hands on `elixir`.

-Here to stay
+Here to stay !